 Upon your admission into a Plymouth State graduate program, you’ll receive an email with your official acceptance letter attached.
 You must respond to this email indicating your intention to attend Plymouth State University.
 Once you have responded to this email the I-20 process may begin.

-NOTE: International students admitted into the MBA programs must begin coursework in the fall term.
+NOTE: International students admitted into the MBA in General Management program must begin coursework in the fall term.

 It’s important to understand the process, rules, and regulations regarding studying in the U.S. Please visit the U.S. Department of State website for the most current information regarding student visas and exchange visitors.